axelhahn/flatpress-theme-touch-of-glass/readme.md

 ## Installation

-- Copy the theme folder below ./fp-interface/themes/
+- Copy the theme folder "atog" below ./fp-interface/themes/
 - Go to the admin of flatpress -> theme and select the theme "Axel's theme A Touch Of Glass" to activate it
 - optionally select a wanted style